 This is my take on the whole matter of the Sole E25 vs E35 elliptical trainer.

-If you’re shopping for a piece of home fitness equipment, you can’t go wrong with an elliptical trainer and some of the best elliptical machines on the market are available from Sole Fitness.
+If you’re shopping for a piece of home fitness equipment, you can’t go wrong with an elliptical trainer and some of the most popular elliptical machines on the market are available from Sole Fitness.

 Let the Sole E25 VS E35 showdown begin.